 Meet Our Staff

-Doris is the Mental Health Service Act (MHSA) Manager for San Mateo County Behavioral Health & Recovery Services providing oversight to the MHSA planning, stakeholder engagement, reporting and evaluation activities.
+Doris is the interim director for ODE as well as the Mental Health Service Act (MHSA) Manager for San Mateo County Behavioral Health & Recovery Services providing oversight to the MHSA planning, stakeholder engagement, reporting and evaluation activities.
 Doris began working for the San Mateo County Health System in 2003 as an Outreach Worker and has since led strategic planning projects in language access, cultural competence, youth development, public information and risk communication, social marketing, community engagement and partnerships in health policy work.

 Nancy oversees the following community education programs: Parent Project®, Mental Health First Aid, and the Health Ambassador Program.
 Nancy has 12 plus years of experience working with youth and families from marginalized communities in Alameda and San Mateo County.
 She has provided mental health therapy in community-based settings and has witnessed firsthand the important role education plays in intervention, prevention, and wellness.